JustAToaster/ML_HelmetClassification/README.md

 Demo Notebook: https://colab.research.google.com/drive/1jn9ZQojtiB2L4tiiWwMVmobiwH7cDOQb?usp=sharing

+## Report
+The report can be found in the repository, both in doc and pdf format.

+It is also available on Google Docs: https://docs.google.com/document/d/1LUd79vkWqwkFgv8RF1pilxze5iq_C684B-PY_xWnZDk/edit?usp=sharing

 ## Datasets
 The datasets created and used in this project are linked in the code Notebook as well.